Community Models of Hippocampus

-What are the specific questions we want to address in the HBP?
+What are the specific questions we are addressing in the HBP?

 Our primary goal is to develop and test strategies for fostering community convergence through data-driven reconstruction and simulation of the hippocampus.
 A taskforce of HBP partners works with the hippocampus community to develop community-driven models and tools.
 These include models of hippocampal neurons and synapses, cellular level models from the microcircuit to the whole hippocampus, simplified versions of models for use in in silico experimentation, and a validation suite for neurons, synapses and networks.
 In addition, we use the models we develop to address scientific questions regarding the operation and functions of hippocampal cells and networks (including, for instance, the origins and consequences of neuronal variability, and the mechanisms underlying the generation of different types of oscillations in the hippocampus).